fe-bern/Database-Exploration/README.md

 ## Project: Database Exploration
 #### This is my final project at Spiced Academy.
 I wanted to compare different databases and use some tools, which are not part of the Spiced curriculum.
+The idea came from the book "Seven Databases in Seven Weeks" by Luc Perkins.
+Since I'm having only two weeks, I'm doing 6 databases and use them in a simplified manner.
 ---
 ### Goal:
 * Setting up a Data Collector
 * Connecting to different databases:
+  * `MySQL`
   * `Postgres`
   * `MongoDB`
-  * `MySQL`
-  * `Redis`
+  * `Redis` (maybe at the end)
   * `HBase`
   * `CouchDB`
 * Using `Apache Spark` for analyzing the data